Who Pays for Web Frameworks?

 |Jekyll||originally GitHub||Open Collective|

 |SolidJS||[Update 4]||Open Collective|

 - Note 1: Jump to the reference.
 Unknown amount previously raised as Skypack CDN.

-- Note 2: Jump to the reference.
-Rich Harris is full time sponsored by Vercel.
+- Update 2: Jump to the reference.
+Rich Harris is full time sponsored by Vercel to work on Svelte.

-- Note 3: Jump to the reference.
-I am now full time sponsored by Netlify.
+- Update 3: Jump to the reference.
+I am now full time sponsored by Netlify to work on Eleventy.

-This list was loosely compliled from the Jamstack Community Survey 2021.
+This list was loosely compiled from the Jamstack Community Survey 2021.

 Ownership is such an interesting piece of the game here.
 Is it better to have a framework owned by a company?
 And better for whom?
 I’m sure they have increased velocity, delivering and moving fast with dedicated resources.
 But what happens when the corporate interests diverge from the community’s interests?
 One is reminded of Basecamp’s implosion and the downstream effects it had on their open source projects.
 Similarly—in a hypothetical world where folks on the React core team resigned from Facebook, it would have devastating effects on the React community and the future of React.

 Alternatively, I decided early that I wanted Eleventy to be independent from commercial ownership and had very positive and supportive discussions about that when I joined Netlify.
 From the outside it would appear that both Svelte and Preact and has taken a similar route but I’d love to learn more about how those are set up.